carlo8767/welcomeC/README.md

 # welcomeC
-this is project is welcome to C
+this is a welcom project in C